Incoming Exchange FAQs

 • How can I find information about course offerings at UM?

-Students should use the Academic Bulletin for academic planning purposes until the courses for your exchange term become available.
 The Academic Bulletin is subject to change and may not reflect the course offerings during specific exchange periods.

 • Are there are any course restrictions?